Bunyip Chasm: In a Gammon Gorge

 I’d been dreaming of reaching Bunyip Chasm for years, and was fortunate to have made it past all the obstacles this far.
 Which is to say, nothing was going to stop me now.
 Leaving LS perched on the cliff, I promised to be back in a few minutes (in the end it was over twenty), and hurried further up the chasm.

 I stood there for a while, admiring the incredible scenery.
 It was as silent as a church.
-I had the feeling of being in an ancient and timeless place.
+I had the impression of being in an ancient and timeless place.

 Selfie time at Bunyip Chasm.
 The final end of the chasm is the dark gap above me and to the right.